-So, there we have a definition of the Church, but who specifically does it consist of?
+That is a definition of the Church, but who specifically does it consist of?

 Constituents: The believing remnant of Israel and believing Gentiles in this era between the events of Acts 2 and the Rapture.
 The emphasis of this era is on Gentiles coming to faith but a remnant of believing Israel continues to exist.
 Galatians 6:16.